mandysulli/StrainSort_pipeline/README.md

 Inputs required here:
 1. A reference genome to be used as an anchor for extracting the region of interest

-**Before extracting the scaffolds from the SPAdes assembly will need to be mapped to a reference genome**
+**Before extracting the scaffolds from the SPAdes assembly, they will need to be mapped to a reference genome**

-Run with bbmap
+Run with BBMap

 ```
 ref='/file/path/to/ref_genomes'